 The energy industry is complex.
 The massive scale of the companies, high regulation, capital intensity, and the complex supply chain mean solutions involve many stakeholders with varying incentives and capital requirements.

-The energy industry, in particular, can only implement and scale new ideas with the support of current producers and distributors.
+The energy sector can only implement and scale new ideas with the support of current producers and distributors.
 These nuances require us to think differently about how we solve problems, introduce new solutions to the market, and collaborate across energy verticals.

 Why new business models?
 Corporations, by design, are effective at allocating resources, advancing a model, and ultimately making money.
 However, they are bound by corporate incentive structures and regulatory pressures that inhibit the ability to move fast enough to seize transformational opportunities.